-1. Any material leftover from the mandatory tissue specimen submitted for the planned research study (collected prior to treatment), described in the first part of this document, will be stored for future research.
-No additional tissue submission is requested.
-2. Your sample will be stored in the biobank.
+1. An additional four (4) teaspoons of blood will be collected from a vein at the following timepoints: Prior to Start of Treatment, Cycle 2, Day 1, Cycle 4, Day 1, Cycle 8, Day 1, and either Cycle 12, Day 1 or Discontinuation of Treatment.
+The blood will be collected at the same time as the blood collected for your clinical tests to monitor your health.
+2. Your samples will be stored in the biobank.
 There is no limit on the length of time we will keep your samples and research information.
 The samples will be kept until they are used for research or destroyed.
 3. Researchers can only get samples from the biobank after their research has been approved by experts.
 Researchers will not be given your name or contact information.
 4. Some of your genetic and health information may be placed in central databases for researchers to use.
 The databases will not include your name or contact information.